Skip to main content

 However, critics argue that even if military facilities were among the intended targets, the scale of destruction and the number of civilian casualties raise serious questions about the proportionality and effectiveness of the strikes.

-Human rights organizations have called for independent investigations to determine whether international humanitarian law has been violated and whether civilian populations were adequately protected during the military campaign.
+Human rights organisations have called for independent investigations to determine whether international humanitarian law has been violated and whether civilian populations were adequately protected during the military campaign.

 Regional Fallout and Rising Tensions